-(1) By way of exception, a credit institution, financial institution or central securities depositor can open an account, including a securities account, before the application of the due diligence measures specified in clauses 1-3 of subsection 1 of § 20 of this Act where transactions cannot be made by the customer or in the name of the customer with the property held on the account until the full application of the due diligence measures specified in clauses 1-3 of subsection 1 of § 20 of this Act, thereby applying the due diligence measures as soon as reasonably possible.

-(2) In accordance with the procedure established on the basis of clause 1 of subsection 4 of § 67 of the Commercial Code, a credit institution can, on the basis of personal data automatically verified by the registrar via the computer network or via a notary authorised on the basis of subsection 4 of § 520 of the Commercial Code, open an account for a company that is being founded, provided that a contribution to the share capital is made to the account via an account opened in a credit institution operating in a contracting state of the European Economic Area or in the branch of a foreign credit institution established in a contracting state of the Estonian commercial register and before the due diligence measures specified in clauses 1-4 of subsection 1 of § 20 of this Act have been taken.
+- (1) By way of exception, a credit institution, financial institution or central securities depositor can open an account, including a securities account, before the application of the due diligence measures specified in clauses 1-3 of subsection 1 of § 20 of this Act where transactions cannot be made by the customer or in the name of the customer with the property held on the account until the full application of the due diligence measures specified in clauses 1-3 of subsection 1 of § 20 of this Act, thereby applying the due diligence measures as soon as reasonably possible. - (2) In accordance with the procedure established on the basis of clause 1 of subsection 4 of § 67 of the Commercial Code, a credit institution can, on the basis of personal data automatically verified by the registrar via the computer network or via a notary authorised on the basis of subsection 4 of § 520 of the Commercial Code, open an account for a company that is being founded, provided that a contribution to the share capital is made to the account via an account opened in a credit institution operating in a contracting state of the European Economic Area or in the branch of a foreign credit institution established in a contracting state of the European Economic Area and the account is not debited before the company has been registered in the Estonian commercial register and before the due diligence measures specified in clauses 1-5 of subsection 1 of § 20 of this Act have been taken.
 Representatives of the company must allow the credit institution to apply the due diligence measures and conclude a settlement agreement within six months following the opening of the account.

 § 28.
-Due diligence measures applicable to trust fund and legal arrangement
+Due diligence measures applicable to trusts and legal arrangements

-In addition to the due diligence measures specified in subsection 1 of § 21 of this Act, a credit institution or financial institution gathers enough information on the beneficiaries of a trust fund or a legal arrangement, which have been determined based on certain characteristics or type, in order to be certain that it is able to identify the beneficiary at the time of making a payment or once the beneficiary exercises their rights.
+[RT I, 10.07.2020, 1 - entry into force 20.07.2020] In addition to the due diligence measures specified in subsection 1 of § 21 of this Act, the credit institution or financial institution gathers enough information on the beneficiaries of a trust or legal arrangement, which has been determined based on certain characteristics or type, in order to be certain that it is able to definitely identify the beneficiary at the time of making a payment or once the beneficiary exercises their rights.